13 Top Chinese Car Brands [As Of 2025]

 Geely’s acquisition of Volvo Cars in 2010 is now considered one of the most successful large merger deals in recent history.
 Under Geely, the company has been able to make a turnaround and is now profitable.
 On the flip side, Geely now has access to Volvo-developed technologies.

-In 2022, Geely DHE1.5 surpassed BYD’s Xiaoyun to become the world’s most energy-efficient engine with a Break Thermal Efficiency of 43.32%.
-It means the engine is converting 43.32% percent of chemical energy to movement.
+In 2022, Geely DHE1.5 surpassed BYD’s Xiaoyun to become the world’s most energy-efficient engine with a Brake Thermal Efficiency of 43.32%.
+This means that the engine converts 43.32% of chemical energy to movement.

 1. BYD Auto